-We have presented an overview and first results of our dedicated high-cadence Galactic Plane survey for short period variable objects, carried out as part of ZTF during its first year of operation.
-We covered a total of 2990 deg^2 between June 2018 and January 2019 in ZTF-r.
-Each field was observed continuously at a cadence of 40 sec typically between 1.5 and 3 hours with some fields up 5-6 hours.
+We have presented an overview and first results of our dedicated high-cadence Galactic plane survey for short-period variable objects, carried out as part of ZTF during its first year of operation.
+We covered a total of 2990 deg2 between 2018 June and January 2019 in ZTF-r.
+Each field was observed continuously at a cadence of 40 s typically between 1.5 and 3 h with some fields up 5-6 h.
 We only selected fields with at least 80 epochs and most fields have between 200 and 400.

 The survey covered a total of ≈ 230 million stars to a limiting magnitude of 20.5 mag in ZTF-r.
-Stellar densities range from 4 objects per arcmin2 to ≈ 70 objects per arcmin2.
+Stellar densities range from 4 objects per arcmin2 to \approx 70 objects per arcmin2.
 Four fields were selected for a detailed analysis.
 We calculate light curve statistics for each field and use the IQR to estimate the number of variable objects for each field.
-We find that $\approx 1 - 2$ % of objects show astrophysical variability in each field which leads to $\approx 2 - 4$ million expected variable objects in the ZTF Galactic Plane high-cadence Galactic Plane data.
-The largest contaminant are blended sources.
-For the highest density field this contamination rate is high, with up to 90%of the sources found to be variable from the IQR.
+We find that $\approx 1-2$ per cent of objects show astrophysical variability in each field which leads to $\approx 2-4$ million expected variable objects in the ZTF Galactic plane high-cadence Galactic plane data.
+The largest contaminant is blended sources.
+For the highest density field, this contamination rate is high, with up to 90 per cent of the sources found to be variable from the IQR.
 This shows that simple light curve statistics can reduce the number of non-variable sources substantially but is not sufficient to select a clean sample in high-density fields.
 Additional measures are required.
-In future, instead of using direct (non-difference) images, we will explore the use of forced photometry on difference images using input seed positions provided by external catalogs, e.g., Gaia EDR3.
-This will provide a more complete census of photometric variability in confused regions of the Galactic Plane.
+In future, instead of using direct (non-difference) images, we will explore the use of forced photometry on difference images using input seed positions provided by external catalogues, e.g. Gaia EDR3.
+This will provide a more complete census of photometric variability in confused regions of the Galactic plane.
 Forced photometry is expected to decrease the number of wrong magnitudes due to blending.
-Additionally, van van Roestel et al. (2021) has shown that machine learning classification can also substantially decrease the number of false positives.
+Additionally, van van Roestel et al. (2021) has shown that machine-learning classification can also substantially decrease the number of false positives.